Nathaniel Mackey Wins 2014 Ruth Lilly Poetry Prize

 Don Share, editor of Poetry magazine, says in the announcement, "The poetry of Nathaniel Mackey continues an American bardic line that unfolds from Whitman's Leaves of Grass to H.D.'s Trilogy to Olson's Maximus poems, winds through the whole of Robert Duncan's work and extends beyond all of these.
 In his poems, but also in his genre-defying serial novel (which has no beginning or end) and in his multifaceted critical writing, Mackey's words always go where music goes: a brilliant and major accomplishment."

-A new interview with Nathaniel Mackey has been published here on the Poetry Foundation website.
+A new interview with Nathaniel Mackey has been published by the Poetry Foundation.